lsst-sqre/sqr-009/index.rst

 The verification of the LSST software stack performance on simulated and precursor data sets is an important activity during the project construction phase.
 It gives LSST/DM the opportunity to develop Quality Control (QC) infrastructure and Quality Analysis (QA) code to support the development of the stack and evaluate its results.

-The DM Science Data Quality Assurance (SDQA) System Conceptual Design (see `LDM-522 <http://ls.st/LDM-522>`_) describes the  QC services and QA activities necessary to implement the capabilities listed in the LSST Data Quality Assurrance plan `LDM-63 <http://ls.st/LSE-63>`_.
+The DM Science Data Quality Assurance (SDQA) System Conceptual Design [`LDM-522 <http://ls.st/LDM-522>`_] describes the  QC services and QA activities necessary to implement the capabilities listed in the LSST Data Quality Assurrance plan [`LDM-63 <http://ls.st/LSE-63>`_].
 In particular, it describes the different tasks to be performed in each QC tier, starting from the **QC Tier 0** which aims to test and verify the DM sub-system during software development, to the **QC Tier 3** which will enable the science collaboration to evaluate the data quality for their own science analyses.

 SQuaSH is a QC service, in its current implementation it is focused on **QC Tier 0** tasks.
 For that we compute  Key Performance Metrics (KPMs) on *fixed* data sets to monitor the stability of the LSST software stack through the Jenkins Continuous Integration (CI) system from daily builds.
-As part of the CI pipeline, the KPMs are computed by afterburner packages such as ``validate_drp`` (see  `DMTN-008 <http://dmtn-008.lsst.io/en/latest/>`_) implemented using the `LSST Verification Framework <https://sqr-019.lsst.io>`_ and the results are sent to the SQuaSH metrics dashboard for monitoring.
+As part of the CI pipeline, the KPMs are computed by afterburner packages such as ``validate_drp``  [`DMTN-008 <http://dmtn-008.lsst.io/en/latest/>`_] and the results are sent to the SQuaSH metrics dashboard for monitoring.

 In addition to the CI environment we propose a workflow for developers enabling them to run verification packages locally to perform their metric measurements and visualize the results using SQuaSH.
 We discuss the SQuaSH integration with the LSST Science Platform (LSP) and how users of the notebook aspect of the LSP can benefit from pre-built SQuaSH apps embeded in the Jupyter notebooks.
 Finally, in the Appendix we provide more information about the system architecture and its deployment on the Google Kubernetes Engine (GKE).

-The current production version of the SQuaSH metrics dashboard can be found at https://squash.lsst.codes/ and the current development version is available at https://squash-demo.lsst.codes/.
+The current production version of the SQuaSH metrics dashboard is available at https://squash.lsst.codes/ and the current development version at https://squash-demo.lsst.codes/.

 We expect to get feedback from users and iterate with the science pipelines group to incorporate their metrics and visualizations in SQuaSH.
 The main goal is to anticipate the needs for commissioning and to leverage the production SDQA system based on this experience.